Botspot/pi-apps/README.md

    - `updater` This GUI script is executed every time  the `gui` script is launched.
 Updater first compares today's date against the `last-update-check` file.
 If it's time to check for updates, `updater` first checks for App updates, then checks for other files/folders that have been modified or created.
 If anything can be updated, a dialog will open and ask permission to update:
    ![updates](https://github.com/Botspot/pi-apps/blob/master/icons/screenshots/updates%20available.png?raw=true)
    - `data/` This folder holds all local data that should not be overwritten by updates.
+     - `categories` - This directory stores everything relating to which categories your apps are in.
+Currently it only contains one file:
+       - `structure` - The file that keeps track of which apps are in which categories.
+It's edited by the Pi-Apps Category Editor.
+     - `installed-packages/` This keeps track of any/all APT packages each app installed.
+This folder is written to from the `pkg-install` script.
+     For example, if Pi Power Tools installs `xserver-xephyr` and `expect`, then the `installed-packages/Pi Power Tools` file will contain "xserver-xephyr expect".
+     - `preload/` This directory is used by the `preload` script to improve Pi-Apps' launch time.
+       - `timestamps` This file stores timestamps for the most recently modified app, the most recently modified setting, and the most rencently modified status file.
+       If any of these entries don't match when `preload` is called, then the app list will be regenerated.
+       - `LIST` This file holds the app list.
+The entire file's contents is piped into the YAD dialog box.
-     - `settings/`This stores the current settings saved by the 'Pi-Apps Settings' window.
+     - `settings/` This stores the current settings saved by the 'Pi-Apps Settings' window.
 Each file contains one setting.
 For example, the file `settings/Preferred text editor` contains "geany" by default.
      - `status/` This folder stores all installation information for all apps.
      If you install Zoom, then the `status/Zoom` file will be created, containing "installed".
 Installed apps will have this status icon in the app list: ![installed](https://github.com/Botspot/pi-apps/blob/master/icons/installed.png?raw=true)
      If installation was unsuccessful, then the file will contain "corrupted".
 The corresponding icon looks like: ![corrupted](https://github.com/Botspot/pi-apps/blob/master/icons/corrupted.png?raw=true)